akaliutau/common-algorithms/readme.md

 The package <b> org.algorithm </b> contains java implementations of several well-known problems in CS.
 Here is the list of classes:

-Cellular - actually this is a solution for problem proposed during Amazon's code test interview
+Cellular - event propagation in 2D grid

 DescreteOptimisation - brute force solution for typical MinMax problem